sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/index.md

 <img src="{{site.baseurl}}/img/logos/sitespeed.io.png" class="pull-right img-big" alt="Browsertime logo" width="200" height="214">

 Sitespeed.io is the complete toolbox to test the web performance of your web site.
 Use it to monitor your performance or checkout how your competition is doing.
+First version was created 2012 and been running on Linux since then.
 You can see all the latest changes in the [Changelog](https://github.com/sitespeedio/sitespeed.io/blob/master/CHANGELOG.md) for the project.

  * [Getting started](getting-started/) - get up and running with sitespeed.io
  * [Installation](installation/) - install using npm, yarn or run our Docker containers.